How To Deal With £1 Charlies From The DealAcademy (& Other Fake Business "Investors")

 If he's a £ Charlie, he's never going to pass vetting and so won't get to speak with your accountant.

-But if you've given away a lot of private information about you and your business before he's passed vetting, you've given them away to a very shrewd person.
+But if you've given away a lot of private information about you and your business before he's passed vetting, you've given them away to a very shrewd person, possibly a crook.

 There are all manner of ways in which he can use that against you.